 In the event that a law enforcement officer wants to search your home and property, he or she must have a search warrant.
 However, in the following examples, it is legal for law enforcement agents to search your Missouri home without a search warrant:

-• If police officers can see illegal activity or illegal objects in plain view, no search warrant is required.
+- If police officers see illegal activity or illegal objects in plain view, no search warrant is required.

-• If the police believe that evidence is being destroyed, that the suspect is trying to escape, or that someone is being injured, this will outweigh the need for a search warrant in order to maintain public safety and potentially losing evidence.
+- If the police believe that evidence is being destroyed, that the suspect is trying to escape, or that someone is being injured, this will outweigh the need for a search warrant in order to maintain public safety and potentially lose evidence.

 When It’s Not Legal for a Police Officer to Search Your Car or Home in Missouri